Oink70/Android-Mining/README.md

 I accept no warranties or liabilities on this repo.
 It is supplied as a service.
 Use at your own risk!!!

+Starting the miner:
+`~/ccminer/start.sh`

+Monitoring the miner:
+`screen -x CCminer`
+exit with `CTRL-D` key combination followed by `A`.

+Terminating the miner:
+`screen -X -S CCminer quit`